Creators-of-Create/Create/wiki/Lua-Speedometer.md

 ---
 ### `getSpeed()`
-Gets the current rotation speed of the attached components
+Gets the current rotation speed of the attached components.

 **Returns**
-- `number` The current rotation speed
+- `number` The current rotation speed in RPM.